ooreilly/sbp/README.md

-# sbp
+# SBP
-This repository contains summation-by-parts (SBP) operators
+This repository contains summation-by-parts (SBP) operators and codes used in the following list of publications.

+## Provably Non-stiff implementation of weak coupling conditions for hyperbolic problems
+The directory *non-stiff* contains source codes and scripts to reproduce most of the work presented in
+* O. O'Reilly, J. Nordström
+Provably Non-stiff implementation of weak coupling conditions for hyperbolic problems (submitted to Numerische Mathematik July 2020)

 ## SBP Staggered interpolation and differentiation operators
 The directory *covariant* contains a MATLAB implementation of the SBP operators presented in